carlosgustavo/website-sass-grid-layout/README.md

 ## :information_source: How To Use

-To run this Site, click on the index.html file
+To run the website, download the project and click on the index.html file.

 ## :memo: License
 This project is under the MIT license.
 See the [LICENSE](https://github.com/carlosgustavo/css-site-register-boxmodal/blob/master/LICENSE) for more information.